Paula Manzanal Flaunts Hourglass Figure In Plunging Green Dress With Thigh-High Slits

 Paula Manzanal showed off her keen sense of style on Sunday with the latest post on her Instagram page.

 In the two-photo update, the Peruvian bombshell rocked a floor-length green dress that did a great job of showing off her hourglass figure.
-The jumpsuit’s plunging neckline drew the viewer’s eye to her cleavage and further down to the waist-cinching wrap detail at the center of the bodice.
+The dress’s plunging neckline drew the viewer’s eye to her cleavage and further down to the waist-cinching wrap detail at the center of the bodice.

 But it was the lower half of Paul’s garment that delivered the outfit’s most dramatic details.
 The dress included two thigh-high slits that exposed a large swath of the leg that faced the camera in both photos.
 Paula also seemed to pull the fabric above the slit higher, creating an even more alluring display.